FiroozehDastur/DistributedWorkflows.jl/README.md

 client(<number-of-workers>, "/path/to/nodefile", "rif-strategy")
 ```

-As a next step, it is advisible to create a script with your workflow configuration (see the executor files in the examples folder), and submit your application using the ```submit_workflow()``` function.
+As a next step, it is advisable to create a script with your workflow configuration (see the executor files in the examples folder), and submit your application using the ```submit_workflow()``` function.

 Once your application runs through, the output files will be stored in your desired output location.